Royal New Zealand Navy Band: History of New Zealand Navy Bands

-Bands from the Royal Marines have served with the RNZN for over 36 years, with the first band arriving for service with the New Zealand Division of the Royal Navy aboard HMS Dunedin in 1924.
-They often also served in military police roled when off duty.
-During most of the Second World War, HMS Achilles and HMS Leander maintained marine bands with twelve men each.
-By 1944, with the decommissioning of Leander from RNZN service and Achilles in refit, only one ship contained a band, with the one it had consisting of fifteen musicians from the RM.
-Post-1945 there was one Royal Marine detachment and band that served aboard the cruiser HMNZS Bellona that arrived in 1946 for service.
+Bands of the Royal Marines served with the Royal New Zealand Navy for more than 36 years.
+The first Royal Marines band arrived in New Zealand in 1924 aboard HMS Dunedin, serving with the New Zealand Division of the Royal Navy.
+In addition to their musical duties, members of the bands often performed military police duties while off duty.

+During most of the Second World War, the cruisers HMNZS Achilles and HMNZS Leander each maintained a Royal Marines band of twelve musicians.
+By 1944, following HMS Leander decommissioning from RNZN service and HMS Achilles entering refit, only one Royal Marines band remained in service, consisting of fifteen musicians.
+After the war, a Royal Marines detachment and band arrived aboard the cruiser HMNZS Bellona in 1946, continuing the long-standing tradition of Royal Marines musicians serving with the Royal New Zealand Navy.